MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Introduction

 In response to the need for moral evaluation of large foundation models, researchers have begun drawing from moral psychology, treating these models as subjects to explore their performance across various moral dimensions~\cite{yi2023unpacking, scherrer2024moralchoice}.
-Some studies have applied MFT to model evaluation, directly using or adapting psychological tools like MFQ to assess models' tendencies in specific moral dimensions~\cite{yi2023unpacking,ji2024moralbench}.
+Some studies have applied MFT to model evaluation, directly using or adapting psychological tools to assess models' tendencies in specific moral dimensions~\cite{yi2023unpacking,ji2024moralbench}.
 Other studies have developed independent morality taxonomy, designing their own moral evaluation datasets and benchmarks~\cite{hendrycks2020ETHICS, lourie2021scruples, scherrer2024moralchoice, yu2024cmoraleval, jin2022moralexceptqa, chiu2024dailydilemmas}.
-However, existing moral evaluation methods primarily focus on LLMs and are limited to text modality, providing a preliminary view of language models' moral understanding.
-With the emergence of LVLMs, models are now capable of processing combined image and text inputs, allowing them to generate more nuanced moral responses that cross-modality boundaries.
-Text-only evaluation is insufficient to fully capture the moral judgements and behaviors of multimodal models in real-world scenarios, emphasizing the need for a new multimodal moral evaluation tool.
+However, existing moral evaluation methods primarily focus on LLMs and remain constrained to text modality.
+With the emergence of LVLMs, models are now capable of processing multimodal information and are increasingly applied to decision-making in multimodal scenarios.
+Text-centric evaluation becomes insufficient to fully capture the moral capabilities of these models in real-world applications where visual context and linguistic information interact dynamically. {Specifically, pure text highly abstracts reality by explicitly stating moral actions.
+In contrast, multimodal inputs introduce real-world ambiguity, requiring models to first ground subtle moral cues from visual modality before reasoning.} Consequently, this highlights the crucial need for a multimodal moral evaluation tool.